Federvgh/MS3-Tango-Dictionary/README.md

 12. The website should be deployed on ```https://[your_app_name].herokuapp.com/```

 ## Bugs and fixes

 - I had issues with smaller devices that i fixed using media queries
 - When searching for words I encountered and error that the search was case sensitive so I modified my code for it to work, regardless if the user uses capital letters or not.
+- The letters in the dictionary were not displaying properly I added some margins to give them some space between them.
+- There were some extra divs showing for the letters that did not have any words added to them, this was because they were outside of the statement.

 ## Credits